dmistry26/ecobin.ai/README.md

 hello, thanks for checking this project of mine out!

-this is the EcoBin: A Bin with Fill Level Detection that uses an AI Machine Learning Model to sort Recyclables from Non-Recyclables
+welcome to the EcoBin.
+It's a bin with fill level detection that uses an AI machine learning Model to sort recyclables from non-necyclables. pretty cool right?

- (est. 8th grade, 2023)
+ this invention was designed with the following problems in mind:
+  - the incredibly low rate of recycling
+  - the overflowing of trash due to low maintenence (unhygenic and unhealthy)

-the ecobin was presented at the following and won:
+and presented at the following:
   - school science fair (1st!)
   - synopsys science and engineering fair (regionals, 1st!)
   - california science and engineering fair (states, honorable mention!)
   - thermofisher jic (nationals, top 300/1862!)

-for pictures and a full project presentation please do check it out [here](presentation.pdf)!
+interested? for pictures and a full project presentation please head over [here](presentation.pdf) :)

+ (est. 8th grade, 2023)

 © Devshree Mistry